 - Braise for 3 1/2 to 4 hours, until very tender.

-- Remove the corned beef from the water and place on a baking sheet lined with aluminum foil or parchment paper.
+Remove the corned beef from the water and place on a baking sheet lined with aluminum foil or parchment paper.
 Allow to cool slightly.
 Carefully remove the fat from the top of the beef using a sharp knife and slicing horizontally.
 Discard the fat.
-Generously coat the top and sides of the corned beef with the brown sugar-mustard mixture.
+Generously coat the top and sides of the corned beef with the coconut sugar-mustard mixture.